 Now, I’ll admit, I was a bit skeptical at first.
 With my heavy flow, I worried about the potential mess and hassle.
 But oh, how wrong I was!

 Since making the switch to menstrual cups, my periods have transformed – they’re shorter, cramps are practically non-existent, and I’ve bid farewell to the constant tampon runs.

 But what about our girls?
 Are menstrual cups a good fit for them?

-While there is a little bit of a learning curve in the beginning, once she gets the hang of it, menstrual cups are not that difficult to use.
+Absolutely!
+While there’s a bit of a learning curve initially, once she gets the hang of it, menstrual cups are a breeze to use.

 Before using a period cup, many beginners are going to feel nervous about the entire process of using the cup.